-The University of Maine at Farmington, named a “Best College”by U.S.News & World Report for 16 consecutive years, is a close-knit, 1,900-student college campus where different ideas, values and lifestyles are welcomed.
+The University of Maine at Farmington, named a “Best College”by U.S.News & World Report 17 times since 1998, is a close-knit, 1,800-student college campus where different ideas, values and lifestyles are welcomed.

 Because Farmington is a small school, you’ll work closely with professors who will know you by name and know you as a person.
 They’ll introduce you to cutting-edge concepts while giving you opportunities to gain valuable hands-on experience.
 Your professors will become trusted confidants and valued mentors.

 Here, you’ll have internship opportunities in every major — allowing you to apply classroom theory to the real world.
 It’s learning by doing.
 Internships also help you make valuable professional contacts in your field while you build a highly competitive resume.